shariqmalik10/Software-QA-Project/README.md

 # Software QA Project

 ## Introduction
 This is a project built as part of the FIT2107 course at Monash.
-The project involves making a calculator web app using Flask and then running test using Python's unittest framework
+The project involves making a custom calculator web app for a problem set that was given using Flask and then running test using Python's unittest framework

+## Types of test carried out
+1. Unit tests
+2. Integration Tests

+The tests carried out ensured that every functionality was covered and that the components worked well individually as well as when the whole app was compiled

 ## Setting up and running the project via the terminal